ferrannadeu/IgCaller/README.md

 ### Releases
 * Master branch (v1.2.1):
   * Improved phasing of mutations within the rearranged allele.
 When reads spanning the J-V rearrangement are not covering a fraction of the V gene, IgCaller now tries to phase reads on the fly based on the previous mutations identified in the V gene.
 This new functionality improves the capacity to phase mutations and SNPs while increases the sensitivity to detect mutations specially in heavily mutated V genes.
 If this phasing of reads based on mutations does not recover any phased read covering a given position, all reads covering this specific position are then considered.
+  * Phasing information is now considered when selecting high-confidence rearrangements to be included in 'tumor_sample_output_filtered.tsv'.
   * Corrected internal split-read annotation that made IgCaller crash in a subset of samples aligned to a reference genome that included "alt" contigs.
 See [issue #5](https://github.com/ferrannadeu/IgCaller/issues/5) for details.
 * v1.2:
   * General improvements (major):